visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 Sphinx Features To Consider Adopting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Do we need a glossary of VisIt-specific terms such as...
+* Do we need a glossary of VisIt specific terms such as...

  * SIL
  * Species